How It Works

 How much time will I need to spend?

-The course contains six modules and is structured to be completed over a six-week period.
-You will be spending approximately 8 - 12 hours of time per week on content.
+The course contains six modules and is structured to be completed over a 9 week period.
+An additional two weeks will be provided to submit the final assignment.
+You will be spending approximately 10 - 12 hours of time per week on content.
+If you are unfamiliar with your jurisdictions’ building code, or do not have a background in working with construction documents, this course may require additional hours per week.

 Do I have to be online at a certain time of day?

 No, you do not have to be online at a specific time.
-You complete the coursework at the times and places that fit your schedule.
+You complete the weekly coursework at the times and places that fit your schedule.
 Each course is designed for working professionals who are balancing their work, family, and community commitments.
+There will be two scheduled live sessions with the facilitator, but if you cannot be online at that time, the sessions will be recorded and you can review them at a time that best suits you.

 When do I start?